 Offered in: Chicago | Schaumburg

 The Post-Baccalaureate Paralegal Certificate is a non-credit certificate designed for college graduates who wish to pursue careers in the legal profession.
-According to recent information provided by the United States Department of Labor, the current demand for paralegal services is expected to continue for at least the next several years.
+According to recent information provided by the United States Department of Labor, the current high demand for paralegal services is expected to continue for at least the next several years.
 Roosevelt University's Paralegal Studies Program, approved by the American Bar Association since 1976, is one of the Midwest's premier paralegal education programs.
 The program enjoys an excellent reputation in the legal community and its comprehensive curriculum, hands-on faculty, and experienced administration prepares students to meet this demand.
-Upon successful completion of the program, students receive a Certificate in Paralegal Studies and have practical legal skills, enabling them to assume paralegal responsibilities with confidence.
+Upon successfully completing the program, students receive a Certificate in Paralegal Studies and have practical legal skills, enabling them to assume paralegal responsibilities with confidence.

 The goals of the Paralegal Studies Program are for its students to: